quicwg/base-drafts/draft-ietf-quic-qpack.md

 Header list:

-: The ordered collection of header fields associated with an HTTP message.
+: An ordered collection of header fields associated with an HTTP message.
 A header list can contain multiple header fields with the same name.
 It can also contain duplicate header fields.